Articles

 One approach to automated trading is the rule-based algorithmic approaches, such as the technical analysis of the price time series aiming to detect plausible signals that entail certain market movements, thus triggering trading actions that will yield a profit if such movements occur.
 One step further is the machine learning techniques that automatically determine the patterns that lead to predictable market movement.
 Such techniques require the construction of supervised labels, from the price time series, which describe the direction of the future price movement [6].

-a few authors differentiate the trading decisions (quantitative trading) from the particular trading execution (algorithmic trading) [7].
+A few authors differentiate the trading decisions (quantitative trading) from the particular trading execution (algorithmic trading) [7].

 Quantitative trading strategies are designed to look for relationships between data about an underlying security and its future price and then to generate alpha on a trading desk [8].